The Laundry Room/Art Gallery

 The far corner of the backyard is home to 2 pine trees - the sound of the Oklahoma wind whistling through pine needles is a reminder of Watson's trips through Colorado and New Mexico.

-The exit of the dog door installed in 2012.
+Left: The exit of the dog door installed in 2012.
 The siding shows hail damage - the siding was replaced soon after.

 Varying states of renovation

 The 2014 exterior renovation: landscaping and the groj as a carport

 A severe drought and weeks of 100 degree temps settled into Oklahoma in 2011.
 Hopefully, we thought, it was just a fluke.
 But, then in 2012, there was another scorching summer.
 We will need to adapt.
 In the heat, I would leave the groj door up to let the car cool off in the shade.
 I had an exhaust fan installed and, so the groj would resemble a carport, I painted the inside of the garage to match the brick color and create a darker interior.
 I removed the artwork (yes, I have art on the walls in the garage) towards the back so it would be less visible from the street.
 The goal was to minimize the prominence of an open garage when viewed from the street.
 I even painted the pulldown attic stairs to be less obvious (I would sometimes open the stair door to let go up into the attic and out the attic vent).

 The tub, from Family Leisure, was a disaster - scraped side walls, no pump, electrical panel not wired up, old caked chemicals, no usewrs manual.
 I sold it after about 2 years and bought one online.
 It is working much better.